johngage/JB1/content/01_overviewJG.md

 mybookname/
 ├── _config.yml
 ```
+The key fields to define so that the web links are built correctly are `url` and `baseurl`.
+`url` should be the URL for your GitHub account, and look like `url: yourname.github.io`. baseurl is the name of your remote repository, and should look like `/JBook1` .

 You can define metadata for your book (such as its title), add
 a book logo, turn on different "interactive" buttons (such as a